FigureTechnologies/object-store-gateway/README.md

 The value used for Flyway's baselineOnMigrate functionality.
 This value determines if flyway should run migrations from its baseline version on an existing database.
 See the [Flyway documentation](https://flywaydb.org/documentation/configuration/parameters/baselineOnMigrate) on this value for more information.

+### DB_REPAIR_FLYWAY_CHECKSUMS
+OPTIONAL | Boolean | Default = false

+This value will cause the Flyway repair functionality to be run before migrations occur.
+This is an admin-only functionality that is only needed if previous migration files needed to be edited after they have already been run for an existing database instance.